Sakura Komoriya

 Sakura Komoriya (籠谷 さくら, Komoriya Sakura) is a Japanese singer who was a member of the idol group X21.
 She has also appeared in television programmes and magazines.
-She is represented with the agency Oscar Promotion.
+She is represented with the agency Aoi Corporation.

 Biography

 She received a model award at the "13th All Japan National Bishoujo Contest" held in August 2012.
 She joined the band X21 that was formed mainly from the top winners of that contest and debuted in the entertainment world.

 In June 2015, she was selected as a member of the idol unit Magical Dreamin' formed to sing the TV Tokyo anime Jewelpet: Magical Change opening theme.